 What Happens to Bees in Autumn & Winter?

-As autumn arrives and winter draws close, have you ever wondered what happens to bees in the colder months of the year?
+As winter draws close, have you ever wondered what happens to bees in the colder months of the year?

 Contrary to popular belief, not all bees hibernate.
 Unlike some bumblebee species, honey bees never hibernate; they remain active all through-out the year.